floydjzhang/floydjzhang.github.io/_includes/publications.md

   <div class="col-sm-9" style="position: relative;padding-right: 15px;padding-left: 20px;">
     <div class="title"><span style="font-weight: bolder;">Nationalism and Preferences for Redistribution in Autocracies: The Opioid of the Masses?</span></div>
-        <div class="abstract"> Why do dictators promote nationalism?
-I developed a simple model of endogenous identity formation in a stylized autocratic political economy where here distributive conflicts are resolved by the threat of revolution.
-I show that the salience of national identity reduces citizen's demand for income redistribution and political power, and that the structural parameters can be identified econometrically with a random utility model and a factorial survey experiment.
-Equilibrium implications of these behavioral predictions on growth and inequality are derived and discussed in relations to existing work on social identity, authoritarian growth and control. </div>
+        <div class="abstract"> Why do autocrats promote nationalism?
+I present a simple model of endogenous identity formation in a stylized autocratic political economy where distributive conflicts are resolved by the threat of revolution.
+I show that the salience of national identity reduces citizen demand for income redistribution and political power, and that the structural parameters can be identified econometrically with a random utility model and a factorial survey experiment.
+Equilibrium implications of these behavioral predictions for growth and inequality are derived and discussed in relations to existing work on redistribution, authoritarian growth and control. </div>
   </div>
 </div>
 </li>